dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 PT0.000000001S
 ```

-Period works only with dates, duration with time.
+Period works only with dates, duration with time:
+* yet both implement `TemporalAmount` and can be passed into `plus` method of each class
+* but when you try to pass unsupported `TemporalAmount` you get exception: `UnsupportedTemporalTypeException: Unsupported unit: Seconds` (same true to passing `Period` to `LocalTime`)
 ```
-            LocalDate    LocalTime   LocalDateTime    ZonedDateTime Period          +           -             -                 -
+            LocalDate    LocalTime   LocalDateTime    ZonedDateTime Period          +           -             +                 +
 Duration        -           +             +                 +
 ```